abe16s/IDIR/GUI/src/README.md

 - **ImageIcons**: A static final class that provides a collection of image icons as static fields from images stored in two subfolders under the icon folder: 'color' and 'dark'.
 It has a static method `reSizeImageIcon` to resize any given image icon to a specified width and height.

-- **CustomTableCellRenderer**: A cell renderer that colors a JTable with a palette (mixed style) of two types of colors.
+- **CustomTable**: A custom table that colors itself with a palette (mixed style) of two types of colors.

 - **MembersTableListener**: This table litsener creates and shows an individual profile page based on the row touched in the MembersList JTable in MembersPanel which is the list of all the members.